 After surviving so much, John is very appreciative of the transplant team at UPMC.

 “The after-care is so important.
 And the nurses make the difference” he says.
-“The nurses in the CTICU and step-down unit are hands-on.
+John continues to receive post-transplant care at UPMC.

-The Results: Lung Transplant Research Ambassador at UPMC Presbyterian
+The Results: Lung Transplant Ambassador at UPMC Presbyterian

 “I got my kids through college and my wife through graduate school.
-I walked my daughter down the aisle, and have three grandchildren.
-I play a lot of golf.”
+I walked my daughter down the aisle and have three grandchildren.
+I swim and play a lot of golf.”
 He adds with a laugh, “Although my lungs came from Augusta – home of the Masters Tournament – it hasn’t helped my golf game one bit!”